Upper Respiratory Tract Infections

 OVERVIEW

-The discussion of the respiratory tract is divided into three different sections in this handout: upper respiratory tract infections, respiratory airway infections, and lower respiratory tract infections.
-This section of the handout will discuss infections of the upper respiratory tract and includes infections of the nasal passages, paranasal sinuses, and the pharynx (Figure R-1).
-The diseases that are included in this chapter are the common cold, rhinosinusitis, pharyngitis and diphtheria.
+The respiratory tract is divided into three different sections in this handout: upper respiratory tract infections, respiratory airway infections, and lower respiratory tract infections.
+This section of the handout will discuss infections of the upper respiratory tract and includes infections of the nasal passages, paranasal sinuses, and the pharynx.
+The diseases that are included in this section are the common cold, summer grippe, rhinosinusitis, pharyngitis and diphtheria.
 Viruses are the most common cause of all of these diseases except for diphtheria.

 Etiology